Gresham Barrett: South Carolina legislature

 He was elected to the South Carolina House of Representatives and served from 1996 to 2002, and was assigned to the Education and Public Works Committee, Labor Commerce and Industry Committee, Rules Committee, and the School Choice Ad Hoc Committee.
 He was also the Chairman of the Ad Hoc Committee on Urban Growth.
 During the 2000 Presidential Election Barrett was a member of the George W. Bush for President South Carolina State Steering Committee.

 U.S. House of Representatives

 Elections

 Barrett won a congressional seat in 2002 to replace Lindsey Graham, who retired to run for the U.S. Senate, and took office in January 2003.
 He ran unopposed for reelection in 2004.
 In 2006, Barrett won reelection by defeating Democratic challenger Lee Ballenger with 63 percent of the vote.
 Barrett outspent his opponent $857,922 to $27,891.
 In 2008, he defeated Democrat Jane Ballard Dyer, carrying 65 percent of the vote.

 Tenure

 Barrett missed 571 votes as of March 31, 2010, more than any other member of the 111th House and totaling 43% of the votes since the beginning of this term.

 According to the National Journal Barrett was among the most conservative members of the U.S. House of Representatives.
-He was endorsed by the National Rifle Association, National Right to Life Committee, and the National Federation of Independent Business.
+He was endorsed by the NRA Political Victory Fund, National Right to Life Committee, and the National Federation of Independent Business.